 And tweeze sparingly, if at all.
 "I never touch mine," says Byrdie editor Hallie (who has full, gorgeous brows).
 "That means no tweezing, no waxing.
 I know it sounds drastic, but in order to keep your brows bushy and full (the way I like them) it's the most important thing."

-But for really errant strays and maintenance after shaping, tweezing is the way to go—not only is it the most precise, but waxing and threading can tug at your skin and inhibit growth.
+But for really errant strays and maintenance after shaping, tweezing is the way to go—it is by far the most precise.
 "My favorite tip is to wait as long as possible to tweeze, and then do it all at once," says my friend Sara, who I often consult for solid brow advice.
 "That way, the hairs are all on the same growth cycle and you avoid constant stubble."

 In between tweezing sessions, Tinkle's tiny brow razors are great for shaping, and trimming overgrown, unruly hairs is also a great method to master: Brush up your brows first, and then use brow scissors to snip away any excess length (err on the side of caution while doing so).